rouven0/TruckSimulatorBot/README.md

 ## Self-host this bot
 ### Install
 Simply install and set up this bot using `make`.
-Before, please provide a .env file containing the following variables:
+Superuser permissions are required to set up the bots systemd service Before, please provide a .env file containing the following variables:
 ```env
 DISCORD_CLIENT_ID